-- 4.30 We also collaborated with relevant organisations including OSHC, Pneumoconiosis Compensation Fund Board, Occupational Deafness Compensation Board, employers' associations, trade unions and community groups in promoting occupational health through a variety of activities such as carnivals, occupational health award ceremony, workplace hygiene charter and promotional visits.
+4.30 We also collaborated with relevant organisations including OSHC, Pneumoconiosis Compensation Fund Board, Occupational Deafness Compensation Board, employers' associations, trade unions and community groups in promoting occupational health through a variety of activities such as carnivals, occupational health award ceremony, workplace hygiene charter and promotional visits.
 Moreover, we promoted the prevention of common work-related diseases, such as musculoskeletal disorders which are common among service and clerical personnel and manual workers.
-In 2013, we continued to collaborate with OSHC, Department of Health and trade unions to promote healthy living among professional drivers.
-The publicity activities included paying promotional visits to transport termini, distributing educational pamphlets and promotional souvenirs, and organising diet and exercise counselling services by professional dietitian and physical fitness instructor respectively. - 4.31 We also stepped up publicity on the prevention of heat stroke at work through a multitude of activities such as organising public and outreaching health talks, distributing publications, printing promotional posters, broadcasting educational videos on mobile advertising media, and issuing press releases.
-In the year, apart from distributing the pamphlet "Prevention of Heat Stroke at Work in a Hot Environment" and promoting a general checklist on "Risk Assessment for the Prevention of Heat Stroke at Work", we also collaborated with OSHC and relevant workers' unions to promote prevention of heat stroke at work among professional drivers. - 4.32 We organized a large scale seminar, jointly with OSHC, professional bodies, other major stakeholders and associations in the trade, for sharing the professional knowledge and experience on safety and inspections of boilers and pressure vessels.
-We also delivered three safety talks to several organisations in the industry in the year.
+In 2014, we continued to collaborate with OSHC, Department of Health and trade unions to promote healthy living among professional drivers.
+The publicity activities included paying promotional visits to transport termini, distributing educational pamphlets and promotional souvenirs, and organising diet and exercise counselling services by professional dietitian and physical fitness instructor respectively.

+- 4.31 We also stepped up publicity on the prevention of heat stroke at work through a multitude of activities such as organising public and outreaching health talks, distributing publications, printing promotional posters, broadcasting educational videos on mobile advertising media, and issuing press releases.
+In the year, apart from distributing the pamphlet "Prevention of Heat Stroke at Work in a Hot Environment" and promoting a general checklist on "Risk Assessment for the Prevention of Heat Stroke at Work", we also collaborated with OSHC and relevant workers' unions to promote prevention of heat stroke at work among professional drivers. - 4.32 In 2014, we published 14 new occupational safety and health publications, including "Do You Know Tenosynovitis?", "Prevention of Heat Stroke at Work in a Hot Environment", "Occupational Safety and Health Statistics" and posters related to safe lifting operations.
+Moreover, we published publications in languages of ethnic minorities for promoting to them work safety and health.